Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Introduction

-As an alternative to supervised pretraining, which requires huge labeling effort to acquire the datasets needed during training, Self-Supervised Learning (SSL) has emerged as a scalable paradigm that reduces or eliminates the need for manual annotations~\cite{bommasani2021opportunities, Azizi2021BigSM}.
-Prominent SSL methods employed in DINO~\cite{caron2021emerging} or CLIP~\cite{radford2021learning-cliplarge} exemplify this shift, leveraging unlabeled data to learn rich representations trough contrastive or distillation-based objectives.
-They demonstrated stronger transferability to out-of-domain tasks and robustness in high-variance clinical settings~\cite{anton2022well, wolf2023self}.
-This has led to the emergence of Foundation Models (FMs), which use large transformer architectures pretrained on massive unlabeled datasets.
-Biomedical variants of FMs have been developed to improve alignment with domain-specific tasks~\cite{zhang2024challenges_imaging, moor2023foundation, khan2025comprehensiveFM}, yet their application in prognosis prediction remains largely untested.
+As an alternative to supervised pre-training, which requires huge labeling effort to acquire the datasets needed during training, Self-Supervised Learning (SSL) has emerged as a scalable paradigm that reduces or eliminates the need for manual annotations~\cite{bommasani2021opportunities, Azizi2021BigSM}.
+Models like DINO~\cite{caron2021emerging} or CLIP~\cite{radford2021learning-cliplarge} symbolize this shift, leveraging large amounts of unlabeled data to learn rich visual representations through contrastive or knowledge distillation objectives.
+SSL-pretrained models demonstrated remarkable transferability to unseen downstream tasks and strong robustness in high-variance clinical settings~\cite{anton2022well, wolf2023self}.
+Building on these advances, FMs emerged, based on the adoption of large transformer-based architectures pretrained on massive unlabeled datasets, extending the principles of self-supervised learning to a broader and more generalist perspective of AI.
+In healthcare, FMs have been extensively developed to align with domain-specific diagnostic and classification tasks~\cite{zhang2024challenges_imaging, moor2023foundation, khan2025comprehensiveFM}.
+However, the application of FMs to prognosis prediction remains largely underexplored, despite their presumed generalist adaptability and the expectation that they could transfer effectively across diverse clinical settings.
+The limited deployment of FMs in this domain is mainly due to the inherent challenges of adapting large-scale models to the noisy, heterogeneous, and temporally structured nature of prognostic data, conditions that exacerbate the weaknesses of conventional adaptation methods~\cite{li2024text, shi2023long}.

-The limited exploration of foundation models (FMs) in prognosis is primarily driven by the unique challenges associated with prognostic datasets, which often suffer from severe sample scarcity, extreme class imbalance, and temporally evolving clinical targets~\cite{li2024text, shi2023long}.
-Although FMs have demonstrated superior generalization and robust performance across a range of diagnostic and classification tasks, their adoption in prognostic modeling remains constrained.
-This is largely due to the difficulty of adapting such large-scale models to the noisy, heterogeneous, and temporally structured nature of prognostic data conditions that amplify the limitations of traditional adaptation techniques.
-Fine-tuning strategies remain widely adopted in this context.
-However, their effectiveness is often hindered by issues such as domain shift, limited supervision, and poor representation quality in small target datasets.
-Despite these challenges, such approaches continue to offer a practical solution due to their simplicity and demonstrated utility across a variety of clinical prediction tasks.